Ryan Photographic - Coffee - Friend or Foe?

 Coffee ... friend or foe

 Most of us have been caffeine abusers at some stage in our lives.
 I can remember writing my doctoral thesis and being kept awake and sustained by innumerable cups of coffee.
 I wrote my thesis in about ten days (and some unkind "friends" suggested that it showed!) but I certainly couldn't have done it without my coffee.
-Nowadays life is a little less frenetic but I still drink at least three cups of coffee a day and often four or five.
-I am incapable of starting the day until my heart and brain have been kick-started by my first dose of caffeine, usually in the form of tea.
-Thereafter I alternate between tea and coffee.
-While at work I would probably drink coffee from choice but it is free and therefore lousy, so tea provides a substitute.
+Nowadays life is a little less frenetic but I still drink two cups of coffee a day and sometimes three or four.
+I am incapable of starting the day until my heart and brain have been kick-started by my first dose of caffeine.

 Both tea and coffee contain caffeine; a large cup of ground coffee provides around 130 mg of the substance compared with around 90 mg for the instant variety and 75 mg for a large cup of tea.
 Cola drinks, such as Pepsi and Coca Cola contain around 30 mg (mind you it wasn't too long ago that Coca Cola actually did contain cocaine!).
 Caffeine is addictive at levels of around 600-700 mg a day, that's around 7 large cups of instant coffee.
 As with most other addictive drugs, a caffeine abuser undergoes withdrawal symptoms when deprived of the product.
 I'm relatively fortunate in that I seem to have reasonable tolerance to caffeine and have never experienced these symptoms.
 Withholding caffeine from an addict produces headaches, feelings of nausea and great lethargy (one caffeine withdrawal symptom I do suffer from).